remnrem/luna-doc/docs/ref/assoc.md

-Instead of using `inc-ids` or `ex-ids` to include or explicitly exclude certain individuals, the `subset` option can include or exclude on the basis of variables values.
+Instead of using `inc-ids` or `ex-ids` to include or explicitly exclude certain individuals, the `subset` option can include or exclude on the basis of variable values.
 For example, if a variable `MALE` exists coded `0`/`1`, then `subset=MALE` (or `subset=+MALE`) will include only people with non-null values for `MALE` (i.e. _not_ `0` but also not missing).
 In contrast, `subset=-MALE` would exclude